100 GK Basic Questions Answers General Knowledge in English

 Magpie else bad luck

-76. An empelomaniac has a desire to do what?
+76. An empelomaniac has the desire to do what?

 Hold public office